 Direct-Acting Antiviral Agents

-To date, there are limited data on the safety and efficacy for the use of DAAs during pregnancy and lactation.
-In animal studies, it appears that all commonly used DAA regimens cross the placenta and transfer into breast milk.[51]
-However, no adverse safety signals in animal studies have been identified, and available limited data of DAAs in humans during pregnancy suggest no increase in congenital abnormalities or complications.[26,50,51] In addition, a small phase 1 study evaluating ledipasvir-sofosbuvir in 8 pregnant women showed no safety concerns.[50]
-Despite these preliminary findings, further data on safety and efficacy of DAAs in pregnancy are needed.[48]
+There are limited data on the safety and efficacy of using DAAs to treat HCV during pregnancy and/or lactation.
+In animal studies, it appears that all commonly used DAA regimens cross the placenta and transfer into breast milk.[54]
+However, no adverse safety signals in animal studies have been identified, and available limited data on the use of DAAs in humans during pregnancy suggest no increase in congenital abnormalities or complications.[27,52,53,54] In addition, a small phase 1 study evaluating ledipasvir-sofosbuvir in 8 pregnant women showed no safety concerns.[52]
+Despite these preliminary findings, further data on the safety and efficacy of DAAs to treat HCV during pregnancy are needed.[50]

 Ribavirin